OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-cut-copy-paste.md

 ---
-title: Cut, copy, and paste ranges using the Excel JavaScript API (advanced)
+title: Cut, copy, and paste ranges using the Excel JavaScript API
-description: ''
-ms.date: 03/26/2021
+description: 'Code samples that show how to cut, copy, and paste ranges using the Excel JavaScript API.' ms.date: 03/26/2021
 localization_priority: Normal
 ---

-# Work with ranges using the Excel JavaScript API (advanced)
+# Cut, copy, and paste ranges using the Excel JavaScript API

-This article builds upon information in [Work with ranges using the Excel JavaScript API (fundamental)](excel-add-ins-ranges.md) by providing code samples that show how to perform more advanced tasks with ranges using the Excel JavaScript API.
-For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).

-## Cut, copy, and paste

-### Copy and paste
+## Copy and paste

 The [Range.copyFrom](/javascript/api/excel/excel.range#copyfrom-sourcerange--copytype--skipblanks--transpose-) method replicates the **Copy** and **Paste** actions of the Excel UI.
 The range object that `copyFrom` is called on is the destination.
 The source to be copied is passed as a range or a string address representing a range.